 - a.
 Vandalism, destruction, or damage to public or private property. - b.
-Reckless but not accidental action that poses a reasonable risk of damage or destruction of public or private property.

-11. Use or Possession of Weapons and/or Dangerous Materials

-- Possession, storage or use of weapons including but not limited to firearms, compressed-air guns, pellet guns, etc. on university owned or affiliated property except as expressly permitted by law. - b.
+Reckless but not accidental action that poses a reasonable risk of damage or destruction of public or private property. - 11.
+Use or Possession of Weapons and/or Dangerous Materials - Possession, storage or use of weapons including but not limited to firearms, compressed-air guns, pellet guns, etc. on university owned or affiliated property except as expressly permitted by law. - b.
 Possession, storage or use of dangerous materials including but not limited to fireworks, explosives or chemicals which are corrosive or explosive on university owned or affiliated property except as expressly permitted by law. - c.
 Any object not mentioned above used to intimidate, threaten, harm, and/or provide force can be considered a weapon under this provision. - d.
 Use of a weapon to intimidate, threaten, or harm another person.

-12. Misuse of Keys and/or Access Device

-- a.
+The possession of pepper spray for personal protection is permitted.
+A violation of this policy includes the misuse of pepper spray in a manner that causes or threatens serious harm to the safety and security of others. - 12.
+Misuse of Keys and/or Access Device - a.
 Unauthorized use, distribution, duplication, or possession of any key or other access device issued for any campus building, structure, room or facility. - 13.
-Misuse of the University Disciplinary Process

-- a.
-Falsification, distortion, or misrepresentation of information during the community standards process, including filing a false complaint against another person. - b.
+Misuse of the University Disciplinary Processes - a.
+Falsification, distortion, or misrepresentation of information during the community standards process or sexual harassment and other sexual misconduct process, including filing a false complaint against another person. - b.
 Hindering or interfering with the community standards process by failing to abide by the notice from a university official to appear for a student conduct meeting or hearing. - c.
-Intimidation or retaliation in response to an individual's participation in, or use of, the community standards process.

-14. Trespass or Misuse of Facilities
+Intimidation or retaliation in response to an individual's participation in, or use of, the community standards process. - 14.
+Trespass or Misuse of Facilities - a.

-- a.
 Misuse or unauthorized use of any facility. - b.
 Unauthorized entry or attempted entry into any facility.

-15. Violation of Ohio University Student Housing Handbook

-a.
-Violation of any published housing and residence life policy, rule and/or regulation, including the housing contract.

-16. Violation of University Policy

-a.
-Violation of any university policy and/or procedure of Ohio university.

-17. Violation of Law

-a.
-Conduct that would constitute a violation of any local, state, and/or federal law, including violation of the Code of Ordinances of the city of Athens.
+- 15. Violation of Ohio University Student Housing Policies - a.
+Violation of any published housing and residence life policy, rule and/or regulation, including the housing contract. - 16.
+Violation of University Policy - a.
+Violation of any university policy and/or procedure of Ohio university. - 17.
+Violation of Law - a.
+Conduct that would constitute a violation of any local, state, and/or federal law, including violation of the Code of Ordinances of the city of Athens. - 18.
+Complicity - a.
+Presence During any known or obvious violation of university rules, regulations, policies, and/or law in such a way as to enable, condone, or encourage a violation of policy and/or the law. - b.
+Failure to act as a responsible bystander, provided it is safe to do so, by choosing to not remove oneself from the situation, or to not address the situation directly with other parties, or by failing to seek assistance to resolve the situation.